postmanlabs/galaxy-workshop/part3-Liftoff.md

 # Liftoff

 So far we have tried running collections, shared data between requests, and used some basic test scripting.
-In this section we will look at Postman on the command line, the Postman API, generating documentation, and collaborating in Postman.
+In this section we will look at generating documentation, using Postman on the command line, and the Postman API.

 ## 1. Generate documentation

-You can generate user documentation directly from your Postman collections.
-Documentation can include instructional text, request details, example request and response code, and code snippets in different languages.
+You can generate user documentation for an API directly from your Postman collections.
+Documentation can include instructional text and images, request details, example request and response code, and code snippets in different languages.

 * Open any of the collections you have in your Postman app.
 Click the description text—make an edit.
 Request details can also be set when you open a request—set the name and description for the request and parameters.
 * With the collection details open, click __View in web__.
 By default the private view of your docs will open—you can also edit in the browser.
+When you publish your docs you can share them via url and people can import the collection using the embedded Run in Postman button.
+  * If you just want to use the Run in Postman on a website you can generate HTML or Markdown __Embed__ from the collection in Postman by choosing __Share__.
+* Open the VIP Customers collection in the Postman app and open a GET request.
+Click __Examples__ and select the `Get` example.
+Select the collection again, open its details and choose View in Web—you'll see the examples are populated in the docs.

-* By publishing your docs you can make them available at a shareable URL and promote them in the API Network along with a team listing.
-* Docs can be versioned and include an environment—you can use environment variables to populate doc content (but be careful in case you expose sensitive data).
+You can promote your docs and collections within the Postman community by listing them in the Templates and API Network when you publish.
+Docs can be versioned and can include an environment—_you can use variables to populate doc content (but be careful in case you expose sensitive data)_.

+> To see a great demo of how you can use Postman for developer onboarding, check out the [ShipEngine Walkthrough](https://documenter.getpostman.com/view/305204/SW7XbA6V?version=latest) collection.
+> * Create a free ShipEngine account and get a sandbox API key by visiting [shipengine.com/postman](https://shipengine.com/postman) (_make sure you use this link as they've kindly raised rate limits for us_).
+> * Select “United States” as your country when signing up for this free account to enable the sandbox environment.
+> * Add your ShipEngine key value in the collection variables as the `API_KEY` and try out the first request.

 ## 2. Run a collection from CLI with Newman

-You can run collections from the Postman CLI Newman—which in turns facilitates integrating collection runs with your CI/CD pipeline—for example if tests fail you could set an exit flag to prevent deployment.
+You can run collections from the Postman CLI Newman—which in turn facilitates integrating collection runs with your CI/CD pipeline—for example if tests fail you could set an exit flag to prevent deployment.

 > In order to use **Newman**, you will need to install [Node.js](https://nodejs.org/en/download/), a package manager like [npm](https://www.npmjs.com/), and [Newman](https://github.com/postmanlabs/newman) using a command like `npm install -g newman`. _If you don't already have node and npm on your computer you might want to watch this part and get setup to try it yourself later._